 |

-Cliff base from left side
+Cliff base from other (left) side

 |